 I have kept away from the paths of the destroyer.

 a.
-You have tested my heart: David invited the test in the previous verses; here he speaks having passed the test (You have tried me and have found nothing).
+You have tested my heart: David invited the test in the previous verses; here he speaks as having passed the test (You have tried me and have found nothing).

 i.
-Clarke assumes (probably rightly) that this Psalm comes from the context of Saul hunting David.
+Clarke assumes (probably rightly) that this psalm comes from the context of Saul hunting David.
 “Thou hast seen me in my most secret retirements, and knowest whether I have plotted mischief against him who now wishes to take away my life.”
 (Clarke)

 ii.
 It takes some level of patience and maturity to let God test one’s heart in this manner.
 We must accept the fact that we might be wrong and that someone else may be right in the matter.
 We must be more interested in God’s justice and His standard of right and wrong than we are in winning our cause.
 We must come to God and His word with a heart ready to be convicted and corrected.